David Lau

-David Baruch Lau (דוד לאו; born 13 January 1966) is the Ashkenazi Chief Rabbi of Israel.
-He was appointed after achieving a majority of the vote on 24 July 2013.
+David Baruch Lau (דוד לאו; born 13 January 1966) is an Israeli rabbi who served as the Ashkenazi Chief Rabbi of Israel from 2013 to 2024.
 He previously served as the Chief Rabbi of Modi'in-Maccabim-Re'ut, Israel, and as the Chief Rabbi of Shoham.
-Lau is the son of former Ashkenazi Chief Rabbi of Israel Rabbi Yisrael Meir Lau.
+Lau is the son of former Ashkenazi Chief Rabbi of Israel Yisrael Meir Lau.

-Biography
+Early life

 David Baruch Lau was born in Tel Aviv.
-He studied at Yeshivat Yishuv HaHadash, and later at Yeshivat Beit Matityahu and Ponevezh Yeshiva.

-Lau is married to Tzipporah Ralbag.
+He is the son of Yisrael Meir Lau, who served as the Chief Rabbi of Israel, and of Chaya Ita, the daughter of Yitzchak Yedidya Frankel, the rabbi of Tel Aviv.
+Lau was a member of the Ezra youth movement in Tel Aviv.
+He studied at Yeshivat HaYishuv HeHadash, and later at Beit Matityau Yeshiva and Ponevezh Yeshiva.
+His service in the Israel Defense Forces (IDF), which he completed with the rank of Rav séren (reserve major), was in the Military Rabbinate as a chaplain in the Intelligence Corps.